 applying supervised learning (random forests) to vector representation of documents for classification

-Hyper Parameter Tuning to achieve higher accuracy
+Hyper Parameter Tuning

 Learn how to decouple your microservices using an event bus.
 In this session, I'll demonstrate how to make your distributed systems more reliable and responsive through this technique using .NET Core and Kafka.

 An introduction to serverless computing on AWS Lambda.
 Review of why you'd what to go serverless, what technologies are supported and the basics of the service on AWS.
 A demo would be provided including a discussion around how companies are using Lambda.

 Have you ever run a Git command without really knowing what it's going to do?
 Have you ever been surprised by the result of a command you thought you did understand?
 This session will give you the knowledge to use Git with confidence and without fear.
 We will peer under the covers using live demonstrations to see what's really happening when the most common Git functions are used.
 You will learn about the internal data model of Git and the unique vocabulary of the Git system.
 These concepts will enable you to better understand the help system, man pages, and any GUI tools you may want to use.
 You will also learn about submodules and how Git internally tracks and manages them.
 You will leave with a new appreciation for the most popular source code management tool today, how to use it without guesswork or surprise, and how to teach yourself more details as needed in the future.